-22 Number of employees at close of FY 2016 -
+22 Number of employees at close of FY 2018 -

-Employment is the number of full-time and part-time employees on the payroll at the end of FY 2016, excluding contract workers and other workers not carried on the payroll of the U.S. affiliate.
-A count taken during, rather than at the end of, FY 2016 may be used provided it is a reasonable estimate for the end of FY 2016 number.
-If employment at the end of FY 2016, or the count taken at some other time during FY 2016, was unusually high or low because of temporary factors (e.g., a strike), give the number of employees that reflects normal operations.
-If the business enterprise's activity involves large seasonal variations, give the average number of employees for FY 2016 of the number of persons on the payroll at the end of each payroll period, month, or quarter.
+Employment is the number of full-time and part-time employees on the payroll at the end of FY 2018, excluding contract workers and other workers not carried on the payroll of the U.S. affiliate.
+A count taken during, rather than at the end of, FY 2018 may be used provided it is a reasonable estimate for the end of FY 2018 number.
+If employment at the end of FY 2018, or the count taken at some other time during FY 2018, was unusually high or low because of temporary factors (e.g., a strike), give the number of employees that reflects normal operations.
+If the business enterprise's activity involves large seasonal variations, give the average number of employees for FY 2018.
+If given, the average should be the average for FY 2018 of the number of persons on the payroll at the end of each payroll period, month, or quarter.
 If precise figures are not available, give your best estimate.